Portchester

 In 1335 a survey noted almost £200 worth of defects including unroofed buildings and defects in both buildings and defences.
 Between 1336 and 1338 most of the defensive defects were repaired and further repairs were ordered in 1339, 1340, 1344 and 1346.
 In 1362 over £90 was spent on carpentry and some stonework on the hall, chamber and bakehouse, while the keep was releaded and the chapel reconstructed.
 In 1369 another £90 was spent on the defences and the castle was kept fully garrisoned until 1374.
 In 1376-7 £116 was spent which included the rebuilding of the mill.

 Between April 1396 and August 1399, Richard II spent £1,600 on a new residential range in the western part of the inner bailey as well as improving the gates and modifying the keep.
 Despite this, in 1441 the castle was described as ‘right ruynouse and fieble'.
 Some £100 was then spent on it during the next few years, but in 1450 the constable again described the ruinous state of the castle.
 Henry VII probably inserted the oriel window in the N forebuilding in 1489 and had his coat of arms added to the chapel window.
 Under James I some £300 was spent on refurbishing the castle.
 In 1609 John Norden noted the new work with approval, but found the rest of the castle ‘for the most part very ruinous' the lead having been stripped off the roofs, the timbers decaying and the great hall of Richard II, though spacious, was dark and melancholy.
 In 1632 Charles I sold the castle.
+Excavations in the 1960s discovered Saxon Grubenhaus and the recobbling of an internal Roman road showing that occupation continued through the sixth century until the Norman Conquest.

 Description